 Dr. Nate Bacheler from the SEFSC's Beaufort Laboratory presented a summary of the SouthEast Fishery-Independent Survey (SEFIS).
-This is a fairly new fishery-independent survey focused on the snapper grouper complex along the U.S. South Atlantic seaboard.
-This survey was presented at the workshop as an example of a large-scale hard-bottom focused fishery-independent survey with some facets that may be suitable for adoption in the U.S. Caribbean.
+This is a fairly new fishery-independent survey focused on the snapper grouper complex along the southeastern US Atlantic seaboard.
+This survey was presented at the workshop as an example of a large-scale hard-bottom focused fishery-independent survey with some facets that may be suitable for adoption in the US Caribbean.

-Limited MARMAP fishery-independent sampling has occurred in the region since the 1970s, but SEFIS was created in 2010 to work with MARMAP to increase sampling, expand sampling, and add video gear, especially in the wake of more restrictive red snapper management that hampered fishery-dependent sampling.
-Surveys go to 100 m depth and are conducted from Cape Hatteras NC to the St. Lucie Inlet, FL.
-It is a stratified random survey focused on hard-bottom; unfortunately, less than 10% of the study area (> 80,000 km) has been mapped.
+Limited MARMAP fishery-independent sampling has occurred in the region since the 1970s, and SEFIS was created in 2010 to work with MARMAP to increase sampling, expand sampling, and add video gear, especially in the wake of more restrictive red snapper management that hampered fishery-dependent sampling.
+Surveys go to 100 m depth and are conducted from Cape Hatteras, NC to the St. Lucie Inlet, FL.
+SEFIS is a stratified random survey focused on hard-bottom; unfortunately, less than 10% of the study area (> $80,000 \text{ km}^2$ ) has been mapped.
 Gear includes menhaden-baited chevron traps to retrieve biological samples and an array of camera gear.
 Site selection is based on existing maps, on-going multi-beam activities, and information shared by the fishing community.
-The survey is led by the SEFSC with partnership from state agencies and academic institutions, and recently calculated trap- and video-based indices of abundance from this survey have had CVs of approximately 10 - 20%.
+The survey is led by the SEFSC with partnership from state agencies and academic institutions.
+Recently calculated trap- and video-based indices of abundance from this survey have had CVs of approximately 10 - 20%.